-The following table and footnotes describe and quantify the potential payments to Mr. Luckshire upon termination, change in control or in the event that his contract is not renewed, assuming that such termination, change in control or non-renewal was effective as of December 31, 2014:
+The following table and footnotes describe and quantify the potential payments to Mr. Luckshire pursuant to the Post-Plan Luckshire Agreement upon termination, change of control or in the event that his contract is not renewed, assuming that such termination, change of control or non-renewal was effective as of December 31, 2015:

-Term ination by the Com pany without Term ination by the cau cause (or by the Termination upon pany due to a officer for good cause) death or disability change in control Aggregate monthly cash payments \$ 437,091 \$ - \$ 437,091 Value of accelerated stock-based grants (1) 256,801 - 256,801 Total \$ 693,892 \$ - \$ 693,892
+C ermination by the ompany without cause (or by the cer for good cause) Termination upon death or disability Termination by the Company due to a change in control Aggregate monthly cash payments \$ 450,204 \$ \$ 450,204 Value of accelerated stock-based grants (1) 42,000 42,000 Total \$ 492,204 \$ \$ 492,204

-(1) For stock options and stock appreciation rights, equal to the aggregate amount of the differences between the exercise prices of the accelerated "in-the-money" stock options and the closing sales price per share of the Company's Common Stock on the NASDAQ Global Market on December 31, 2014.
-The amount consists of the value of unvested restricted stock units as of December 31, 2014.
+(1) For stock options and stock appreciation rights, equal to the aggregate amount of the differences between the exercise prices of the accelerated "inthe-money" stock options and the closing sales price per share of the Company's Common Stock on the OTC market on December 31, 2015.
+The amount consists of the value of unvested restricted stock units as of December 31, 2015.

-Pursuant to Mr. Luckshire's employment agreement, the following termination and change in control-related circumstances would trigger payments or the provision of other benefits:
+Pursuant to the Post-Plan Luckshire Agreement, the following termination and change of control-related circumstances would trigger payments or the provision of other benefits:

-- Termination by the Company without cause or by Mr. Luckshire for good reason. - Termination by the Company upon the occurrence of a change in control (other than for cause). - Termination by the Company for cause or by Mr. Luckshire without good reason. - Termination by the Company based on Mr. Luckshire's death or total disability.
+- Termination by the Company without cause or by Mr. Luckshire for good reason. - Termination by the Company without cause or by Mr. Luckshire for good reason in the period that begins 90 days prior to the occurrence of a change of control and ends on the second anniversary of the occurrence of a change of control. - Termination by the Company for cause or by Mr. Luckshire without good reason. - Termination by the Company based on Mr. Luckshire's death or total disability.

-If Mr. Luckshire's employment agreement is terminated without cause or if Mr. Luckshire terminates his employment for good reason, he will be entitled to the following: (i) any accrued but unpaid salary for services rendered through the date of termination; (ii) any vacation accrued to the date of termination in accordance with Company policy; (iii) any accrued but unpaid expenses through the date of termination required to be reimbursed in accordance with his employment agreement; (iv) any benefits to which he may be entitled upon termination pursuant to the plans, programs and grants referred to in his employment agreement in accordance with the terms of such plans, programs and grants; (v) the continued payment of his salary for one (1) year; (vi) the payment of any accrued but unpaid annual bonuses with respect to the prior full calendar year as determined by the Compensation Committee in good faith and payable in cash and vested stock in accordance with his smally mediately and irrevocably vest and become exercisable as of the date of termination and shall remain exercisable for a period of not less than one (1) year from the date of termination; and (viii) the Company shall take all such action as is necessary such that all annual restricted stock grants shall immediately and irrevocably vest and become exercisable as of the date of termination and shall remain exercisable for a period of not less than one (1) year from the date of termination; and (viii) the Company shall take all such action as is necessary such that all annual restricted stock grants shall immediately and irrevocably vest and become exercisable as of the date of termination and shall remain exercisable for a period of not less than one (1) year from the date of termination; and (viii) the Company shall take all such action as is necessary such that all annual restricted stock grants shall immediately and irrevocably vest and become exercisable as of the date of termination and shall remain exercisable for a period of not less than one
+If the Post-Plan Luckshire Agreement is terminated or non-renewed without cause or if Mr. Luckshire terminates his employment for good reason, he will be entitled to the following: (i) any accrued but unpaid salary for services rendered through the date of termination; (ii) any vacation accrued to the date of termination in accordance with Company policy; (iii) any accrued but unpaid expenses through the date of termination required to be reimbursed in accordance with his employment agreement; (iv) any benefits to which he may be entitled upon termination pursuant to the plans, programs and grants referred to in his employment agreement in accordance with the terms of such plans, programs and grants; (v) the continued payment of his salary for one (1) year; (vi) the payment of any accrued but unpaid annual bonuses with respect to the prior full calendar year; and (vii) the Company shall take all such action as is necessary such that all stock options and other stock-based grants, excluding any equity grants that may be awarded after the PharmAthene Judgment is satisfied under the POR in the event that the PharmAthene Judgment is satisfied by delivery to PharmAthene of one hundred percent (100%) of the Company's equity, shall, immediately and irrevocably vest and, to the extent applicable, become exercisable as of the date of termination and shall remain exercisable for a period of not less than one (1) year from the date of termination, or, if earlier, the expiration of the term of such equity award.